 Kids on this hike are no problem as long as you don't wander too far east on the glacial rifts.
 It becomes too technical and there is a sudden and unexpected drop off into a river valley.
 If you take the train be prepared to add 3 miles total on the hike to and from Whittier.
 Spend the night if you can and leave for the trail later in the day to get the best photographic material.

 Take water with you if you do not know how to find safe water.
-There is not water available near the main viewing area.
-You will have to hike down into bear country to get to some or go back to Whittier.
+There is not water available near the pass.
+You will have to hike down towards the lake to get to some, or go back to Whittier.

 Bug dope is not necessary if you do not go farther down into the valley.
 If you do you will be sorry if you left it at home.

 Watch the well hidden potholes on top of the pass off the beaten path.
-They will swallow your foot whole and mess you up bad.
+They will swallow your foot whole.

 If you'd like to educate yourself about glaciers and their awesome power, please visit All About Glaciers, a great introductory website.